auperman-lab/tmpsLab/src/lab1/report.md

 ## Used Design Patterns:
 * Singleton - restricts the instantiation of a class to a singular instance
 * Builder - separates the construction of a complex object from its representation
-* Abstract Factory - Dependency Inversion Principle
+* Abstract Factory - create families of related objects without imposing their concrete classes
+* Prototype - create prototypical instance, which is cloned to produce new objects

 ## Implementation